nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

   manager.

 ## Oscorp Current Cyber Security Controls:
-**  Organisational governance:**
+**Organisational governance:**
   - CEO has a clear business strategy for the business.
 However, roles and responsibilities for cyber security haven’t been defined.
 They’re assigned to     the IT team.
 There is no cyber security strategy.

 ## Asset Management:
    - The IT team has a spreadsheet with serial numbers of laptops.
    - The spreadsheet includes the model of each machine and details about the warranty.
-   - Oscorp uses Microsoft Office365 and relies exclusively on Software-as-a- Service applications.
+   - Oscorp uses Microsoft Office365 and relies exclusively on Software-as-a-Service applications.
    - All data is in Microsoft Azure cloud
    - The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version

  ## Business Contnnuity and Disaster Recovery:
    - The IT team conducts regular disaster recovery testing
    - The IT team has clear and documented business continuity plans
    - The IT team takes regular backups.
 Backups get tested periodically

  ## Vulnerability management:
     - Oscorp have purchased Qualys vulnerability scanner.